jotterbach/jotterbach.github.io/src/content/posts/mc_ode/2018-08-08-MonteCarloODE.md

 #### Footnotes
-[^fn-paper]: After writing this up, I also came across the paper [Solving Initial Value Ordinary Differential Equations By Monte Carlo Method](http://static.bsu.az/w24/PIAMV4%20N2%202015/6%20Akhtar.pdf) by M. Akhtar et al. (Proc.
+[^1]: After writing this up, I also came across the paper [Solving Initial Value Ordinary Differential Equations By Monte Carlo Method](http://static.bsu.az/w24/PIAMV4%20N2%202015/6%20Akhtar.pdf) by M. Akhtar et al. (Proc.
 IAM, 4, 2, 2015, p 149--184).
 The presentation is quite similar, but deals with implicit ODEs and is less introductory.

-[^fn-ode-book]: A good book with introductory as well as more advanced topics on ODEs has been written [by Agarwal, R. P., & O'Regan, D. (2008).
+[^2]: A good book with introductory as well as more advanced topics on ODEs has been written [by Agarwal, R. P., & O'Regan, D. (2008).
 An introduction to ordinary differential equations](https://books.google.com/books?hl=en&lr=&id=myd2ULPJYn0C&oi=fnd&pg=PP6&dq=An+Introduction+to+Ordinary+Differential+Equations+Universitext&ots=eSbQxunJWy&sig=NbNrjfP-cj3jKC9MURodau753UY).

-[^fn-variance-reduction]: This is where more advanced sampling techniques such as importance sampling, rejection sampling and others come into play.
+[^3]: This is where more advanced sampling techniques such as importance sampling, rejection sampling and others come into play.
 The basic idea is to come up with strategies to reduce the variance and speed up convergence of the estimator.

-[^fn-importance-sampling]: Note that this also gives us a way to change the distribution we are sampling under.
+[^4]: Note that this also gives us a way to change the distribution we are sampling under.
 This becomes important when we have a feeling for the function we want to integrate and want to emphasize certain regions more.
 This is known as importance sampling and the estimator then becomes $$\mathbb{E}_{x \sim \mathcal{U}(a, b)}[f(x)] = \mathbb{E}_{x \sim p}[f(x) / p(x)]$$

-[^fn-approximation]: There are of course many more advanced approximations, but for our purposes this naive approach is sufficient.
+[^5]: There are of course many more advanced approximations, but for our purposes this naive approach is sufficient.